 How to Treat Prescription Drug Addiction

-Never attempt to wean yourself off of prescription medication without professional support.
+Never attempt to wean yourself off of a prescription medication without professional support.
 Withdrawal symptoms make it difficult to accomplish this alone, and a sudden chemical change in your system can be extremely dangerous or even fatal.